syncfusion/blazor-docs/src/navigations/tabs/localization.md

 # Localization

 Localization library allows to localize the default text content of Tab.
-In Tab, The close button's tooltip text alone will be localize based on culture.
+In Tab, the close button's tooltip text alone will be localize based on culture.

 | Locale key | en-US (default) |
 |------|------|